lyleverythinG/loginRegistration_firebase_riverpod/README.md

 # Riverpod Firebase
-_This project shows a simple login/registration example using Riverpod_.
+_This project shows a simple login/registration example using Riverpod and Firebase_.

 - refresh() is used to reset the value of counter to default.
 (0).
 - ref.watch() is used to rebuild the widget when the value of counter changes.